iamgd/elabst5/README.md

  • Web Browser – To create HTTP and DNS requests.

  • CentralOps.net – Used to find the IP address of the target domain (elevatelabs.in).

+# 🧠 Key Learnings

+ • Gained understanding of how different protocols (DNS, TCP, HTTP) interact during normal web communication.

+ • Learned how to capture, filter and interpret packets in Wireshark.

+ • Observed packet structures and relationships between layers in the OSI model.

+# 🧾 Conclusion

+This exercise provided hands-on experience in network traffic analysis and protocol inspection using Wireshark.

+It helped visualize real-time data exchange and understand how requests, responses and handshakes occur in network communication.